lizaodawn/IMMARKUS-wiki-clone/07-Exporting-Data.md

 Click and download **Annotations**.
  1. **Annotation Data**: export all annotations as a flat list in the [W3C Web Annotation](https://www.w3.org/TR/annotation-model/) JSON-LD format (JSON for Linked Data, a specification for encoding contextualized meaning into JSON documents.).
- 2. **Annotations and Images**: generates one Excel file with multiple worksheets - one worksheet for each top-level Entity Class.
+ 2. **Annotations and Images**: generates one Excel file with multiple worksheets - one worksheet for each top-level entity class.
 Each metadata property is exported as a column.
 The first column contains the image snippet.